Multi-patch multi-group epidemic model with varying infectivity: The homogeneous model

 We next define $\{(A_j(t),\tau_j),\ j\ge1\}$ as the solution of \eqref{SDE-MKV} with $(Q,\lambda)$ replaced by $(Q_j,\lambda_j)$.
 This yields an i.i.d. sequence $\{(A_j(\cdot),\tau_j),\ j\ge1\}$ of random elements of $\bD\times\R_+$.

 We prove the following estimate when using the i.i.d. sequence $\{(A_j(t),\tau_j),\ j\ge1\}$ to approximate $\{(A^N_j(t),\tau_j),\ j\ge1\}$.
-This is in a similar flavor as that established for the model with varying infectivity and susceptibility in \cite{FPPZ}, while we note the clear distinctions in the model and proof; see also Lemma 6.2 in \cite{FPP-survey}. \begin{lemma} There exists a constant $C_{T,\lambda^\ast}$ such that for all $N\ge1$, $0\le t\le T$,
+This has a similar flavor as that established for the model with varying infectivity and susceptibility in \cite{FPPZ}, while we note the clear distinctions in the model and proof; see also Lemma 6.2 in \cite{FPP-survey}. \begin{lemma} There exists a positive constant $C_{T,\lambda^\ast}$ such that, for all $N\ge1$, $0\le t\le T$,